adrianleh/adrianleh.github.io/_pages/about.md

 * Dec 2019 - Aug 2020: Assosicate Software Engineer
   * LogMeIn, Karlsruhe, Germany
   * Built a system to mass deploy files, scripts to virtual machines in a private cloud.
 For this I worked in a cross functional Software Engineering and DevOps team with members on multiple continents managing a global private cloud with thousands of active virtual machines.
 Built out the high availibility deployment on a container infrastructure.
 Was repeatedly recognized for outstanding work by my superior.
+  Built a terraform provider for private cloud.
-  * Technologies used: Java, Spring, (Postgres)SQL, Docker, Kubernetes,
+  * Technologies used: Java, Spring, (Postgres)SQL, Docker, Kubernetes, Go, Terraform, Ansible

 * Sep 2018 - Nov 2019: Software Engineering Intern (part-time)
   * LogMeIn, Karlsruhe, Germany
   * Working on internal tools for developing products used by millions everyday.
 Won Team Quality Award.
+Built end-to-end testing framework.
+Built Terraform provider prototype for private cloud.
+  * Technologies used: Java, Spring, Docker, Go, Terraform, Selenium

 Teaching
 ======